jmeaster30/syrency-mc/README.md

 ### Fast Hopper
 Hopper that pulls 4 blocks per tick instead of just 1

+### Growth Detector (WIP)
+Observer type block that outputs a redstone signal power equal to how much the plant has grown

 ## Ideas - 1 (lowest chance) to 5 (highest chance)

 ### UpsideDown Hopper (2)